aj-m/chandere/README.md

 ![Chandere2](https://raw.github.com/TsarFox/chandere2/master/Chandere2_Logo.png "Chandere2")
 ========
 ## A command-line utility programmed and maintained by [Jakob.](http://tsar-fox.com/)
-An asynchronous image/file downloader and thread archiver for Futaba-styled imageboards, such as 4chan and 8chan.
+An asynchronous image downloader and thread archiver for Futaba-styled imageboards, such as 4chan and 8chan.

 Chandere2 is a complete rewrite of Chandere using asynchronous concurrency.
 Its goals are to be fast and as universal as possible.